 Don’t wait.
 No CC required.
 Get 25 free texts right away.Get started now!

 Business continuity planning, or BCP as an acronym is a process for creating systems of prevention and recovery to deal with potential threats to a company.
 It is essential to enable businesses to operate during a crisis or disaster.

-Basically, it means a type of scenario plans/options fallback process or internal co-ordination by organizations in order to endure or adapt when a crisis like COVID happens.
+Basically, it means a type of scenario plans/options fall-back process or internal co-ordination by organisations in order to endure or adapt when a crisis like COVID happens.

 The types of crises, issues or disasters could include: